-Dining at The Grizzly House is an experience.
+Dining at the Grizzly House is an experience.
 As soon as you walk in, it's obvious the place hasn’t changed much since it first opened decades ago.
-The interior is dark, and the wood-panel wall is lined with taxidermy trophies.
+The interior is dark, and the wood-paneled wall is lined with taxidermy trophies.
 But the novelty of cooking at your own table makes up for it all.
-The food ranges from decadently simple: —cheese, oil, and chocolate fondues—to exotic, like rattlesnake or alligator meat.
-The only thing more novel than cooking for yourself is the rumors of the restaurant’s history as a swinger’s joint.
-Whether the stories are urban myth or not is hard to say, but telephones at each table that allow you to call any diner in the room seem to suggest there's some truth to the gossip.
+The food ranges from decadently simple—cheese, oil, and chocolate fondues—to exotic, like rattlesnake or alligator meat.
+The only thing more novel than preparing your own food is the rumors of the restaurant’s history as a swingers' joint.
+Whether the stories are urban legend or not is hard to say, but telephones at each table that allow you to call any diner in the room seem to suggest there's some truth to the gossip.